 Mendocino Farms has quickly grown.
 (And, yes, they are owned by the company that owns Panda Express.)

 Its growth was steady but strategic.
 As popularity grew, so did investor interest.
-In 2010, Whole Foods Market partnered with the brand to bring in-store Mendocino Farms locations.
+In 2010, Whole Foods Market partnered with the brand to introduce in-store locations of Mendocino Farms.
 That same year marked the company’s first real move outside Downtown LA.
 In 2015, private equity firm TPG Growth acquired a significant stake, setting the table for national expansion.
 Then in 2019, the company sold a majority stake to Panda Restaurant Group—the parent company of Panda Express—securing the capital and infrastructure needed to scale.

-Mendocino Farms will be located at 4201 McGowen St. inside Suite 205.
-No opening date has been advertised.
+Mendocino Farms is located at 4201 McGowen St. inside Suite 205 and will open Tuesday, Oct.
+7.

 The!
 Best!
 News!